usnmas/technology/reference/IoT/Glossary.md

 In radio, MIMO, is a method for multiplying the capacity of a radio link using multiple transmission and receiving antennas to exploit multipath propagation.
 MIMO has become an essential element of wireless communication standards including IEEE 802.11n (Wi-Fi), IEEE 802.11ac (Wi-Fi), HSPA+ (3G), WiMAX, and Long Term Evolution (4G LTE).
 MIMO / MISO / SIMO / SISO. [[source: Wikipedia]](https://en.wikipedia.org/wiki/MIMO)

+## Beamforming

+Beamforming or spatial filtering is a signal processing technique used in sensor arrays for directional signal transmission or reception.
+This is achieved by combining elements in an antenna array in such a way that signals at particular angles experience constructive interference while others experience destructive interference.
+Beamforming can be used at both the transmitting and receiving ends in order to achieve spatial selectivity.
+The improvement compared with omnidirectional reception/transmission is known as the directivity of the array.
+To change the directionality of the array when transmitting, a beamformer controls the phase and relative amplitude of the signal at each transmitter, in order to create a pattern of constructive and destructive interference in the wavefront. [[source: Wikipedia]](https://en.wikipedia.org/wiki/Beamforming) [additional ref.](https://blog.naver.com/sundooedu/221692044480)